richar-dillinger/Enterprise-Learning-Tracker/README.md

 ```

 This script will:
+- Start Application PostgreSQL on port 5434
+- Start Keycloak PostgreSQL on port 5433
 - Start Keycloak on port 8180
-- Start PostgreSQL on port 5432
 - Wait for services to be ready
 - Display connection information and test user credentials